 - To ensure each Member is a valued and important part of the KCT Company.

-Originally from Surrey, as an actress Lou has appeared as Betty Parris in ‘The Crucible’, Mrs Johnson in ‘Blood Brothers’, Sarah in ‘Liber Amoris’, Nancy Holmes in ‘When We Are Married’, Canny in ‘Conversations With A Golliwog’, Sharon in ‘Outside Edge’, lots of characters in ‘The Life & Adventures of Nicholas Nickleby’ and ‘Animal Farm.’
+Originally from Surrey, as an actress Lou appeared in numerous roles including Betty Parris in ‘The Crucible’, Mrs Johnson in ‘Blood Brothers’, Sarah in ‘Liber Amoris’, Nancy Holmes in ‘When We Are Married’, Canny in ‘Conversations With A Golliwog’, Sharon in ‘Outside Edge’, lots of characters in ‘The Life & Adventures of Nicholas Nickleby’ and as a horse (and a pig!) in ‘Animal Farm.’

 Whitstable resident and acclaimed actor, Raymond Coulthard has worked extensively in theatre, film, TV and radio.